The University uses the eBilling process. For further detailed information: http://www.stthomas.edu/businessoffice/ebilling/default.html

 If you want to be considered for financial aid from all sources (federal, state and St. Thomas), and types (grants, scholarships, loans and work), you must reapply each year by completing the Free Application for Federal Student Aid.
 Factors such as family size, number of family members in college, income and assets may change each year and these are the factors used to determine a family’s ability to pay for college each year.
 The application and reapplication is now available on-line at http://www.fafsa.ed.gov or a paper application is made available each year.

-Health Services is staffed by full-time RNs, Nurse Practitioners, and a full-time Doctor, along with part-time Doctors skilled in Family Practice, Internal Medicine, and Psychiatry.
-Walk-in visits are available for acute care needs and appointments for routine well visits and ongoing chronic care needs similar to any primary care clinic.
+Health Services is staffed by RNs, Nurse Practitioners, Physical Therapists, Physicians, including Internal Medicine and Psychiatry.
+Appointments are highly recommended, however walk-in visits are available for urgent care needs.
+Appointments for routine visits and ongoing chronic care needs can be made similar to any primary care clinic.
 Laboratory services are available.
-X-ray is not availability on campus; however, referrals are easily made.
-Student Health Services will refer to local specialists if necessary.
+X-ray is not available on campus; however, referrals are easily made.
+Health Services will refer to local specialists if necessary.
 For more information about Health Services: http://www.stthomas.edu/healthservices

 All students are required to have health insurance.
 For further information about insurance options: